15th — 17th centuries

 Inscriptions of the 16th and 17th centuries.

-During the 1977 façade-stripping, segmental-arched bays were uncovered on the west wall, revealing splays covered in "wild" inscriptions, mostly drawn in red chalk.
-Sigils, monograms, coats of arms, mottos and Latin phrases — dated between 1541 and 1619, the period when the Kalbermatten family bought the building from Georges Supersaxo's descendants.
+During the 1977 façade-stripping, segmental-arched bays were uncovered on the west wall.
+Their splays are covered in “wild” inscriptions drawn in red chalk — sigils, monograms, coats of arms, Latin mottos, dated between 1541 and 1619.

 Inscription à la sanguine — sigle WGW (Was, wie, wo, wann Gott will) de la devise Supersaxo, monogrammes et sentence latine.